Fruitifictionary/24Photos/README.md

 # 24Photos
-A collaborative project between Ollie and me
+A collaborative project between Ollie and me<br>
-Meant to display information about airplanes in ATC24 Inspired off of JetPhotos
+Meant to display information about airplanes in ATC24<br>
+Inspired off of JetPhotos